hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/03_vim.md

 - **_insert (or edit) mode:_** will allow you to write and edit text

 Upon creation of a file, vim is automatically in command mode.
-Let's _change to insert mode_ by typing `i`.
+Let's _change to insert mode_ by typing <kbd>i</kbd>.
 Notice the `--INSERT--` at the bottom left hand of the screen.
 Now type in a few lines of text:

 ![vim-insert-mode](../img/vim_insert.png)

-After you have finished typing, press `esc` to enter command mode.
+After you have finished typing, press <kbd>esc</kbd> to enter command mode.
 Notice the `--INSERT--` disappeared from the bottom of the screen.

 #### Vim Saving and Quitting
-To **write to file (save)**, type `:w`.
+To **write to file (save)**, type <kbd>:w</kbd>.
 You can see the commands you type in the bottom left-hand corner of the screen.

 ![vim-save](../img/vim_save.png)